mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

     ```

 # Verify service access using frontend ports
-1. Verify that you can access the following deployed services using the public IP address and the assigned frontend ports.
+1. Verify that you can access the following deployed services using the public IP address and the assigned frontend ports:

     - `ping` service:
       ```bash